stuycs-gh-classrooms/10-nextcs-p01-london-ostriches/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE

 2D Array:
-- YOUR ANSWER HERE
+An array of arrays that contain the coordinates of each alien

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+q: resets the level
+r: resets the game to level 1
+space: shoots a bullet
+escape: pauses the game

 Mouse Control:
 - Mouse movement:
 - Mouse pressed:

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.